boyscout99/microservice-demo/README.md

 10. On a new terminal, to run the load generator execute the file `workload_gen.py` from within the pod. `kubectl exec -it -n rl-agent loadgenerator-<id> -- /bin/sh`
 11. On a new terminal, to run the agent code execute `kubectl exec -it -n rl-agent agent-<id> -- /bin/sh`

-Everything should be running locally by now.😌
+Everything should be running locally by now. 😌
 The monitoring part is the same as the one developed in GKE.

+>[!note] Note about volumes
->[!danger] REMEMBER that when creating a volume, everything you modify in the pod (including deleted files) will be reflected on the host volume!
+>When creating a volume, everything you modify in the pod (including deleted files) will be reflected on the host machine where the volume is created!

+>[!tip] Deleting all resources
->[!note] To delete all resources in the cluster in a namespace `kubectl delete all --all`.
+>To delete all resources in the cluster in a namespace `kubectl delete all --all`.

 ---
 # Resources